olivernewth/newth-quartz/content/Career/Short Term Disability.md

 ---
-title: "Short Term Disability Insurance"
+title: Short Term Disability Insurance
+slug: short-term-disability-insurance
 ---

 Short term disability (STD) insurance provides income protection if you become temporarily unable to work due to injury, illness, or pregnancy.
 You typically pay premiums through payroll deductions.

 ## Key Points

 - Replaces a portion of your income (usually 60-70%) for a limited time period (typically 3-6 months)
 - Has a waiting/elimination period before benefits begin (often 7-14 days)
 - Benefit amount based on severity of disability and inability to perform job duties